ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

  - Apache License says "Do what you want, just don't get me in legal trouble.
 Also, you can't patent this baby."

  - GNU GPL (or just GPL): "Yo, you proprietary companies want to use this boy?
 Come and get it 'cause you're gonna have to ***risk open source-ing your propritary code*** (and some other conditions).
-But, I've must give everyone the rights to view (the source code), modify, and distribute... sigh: that's a lot of permissions and."
+But, I've must give everyone the rights to view (the source code), modify, and distribute... sigh: that's a lot of permissions I need to promise."

  - GNU LGPL (or just LGPL): "I'm just GNU GPL like but y'all proprietary people can use this code.
-Yes, you're protected by my permissions" (useful for small libraries)
+You don't have to share it to the world.
+And you still get the other benefits." (useful for small libraries)

  - GNU AGPL (or just AGPL): "I'm also like GNU GPL but all modified copies must release the source code."
 Useful for servers: it **prevents people from milking your code *over a network.*** So they can't exactly milk your HTML or JavaScript...
 HAHA PROPRIETARY COMPANIES!!! 😝